McDonnell-Lab/DCASE2020_Task1b/README.md

 Info on the DCASE challenge can be found here: http://dcase.community/challenge2020/task-acoustic-scene-classification

-For this repositor (https://github.com/McDonnell-Lab/DCASE2020), the following are strongly recommended:
+For this repository (https://github.com/McDonnell-Lab/DCASE2020), the following are strongly recommended:

 1. Ubuntu >= 16.04
 2. a working high end GPU with >= 11 GB RAM and drivers capabale of running tensorflow 1.13 or higher